BestTimesToVisit.com Logo

 food

-You absolutely must try acarajé from a street vendor – it's a delicious fried bean fritter filled with shrimp and spicy sauce.
-Look for the women in traditional white dresses (baianas) as they are the experts.
-Be warned, it can be quite spicy, so ask for 'sem pimenta' (without pepper) if you're sensitive.
+You absolutely must try Acarajé from a street vendor – it's a delicious fried bean fritter filled with shrimp and a spicy sauce.
+Look for the 'Baianas' (women in traditional white dresses) who are masters of this dish.
+For a sit-down meal, seek out restaurants serving Moqueca, a rich seafood stew.

 packing